Easiest Medical Schools to Get Into

 Acceptance Rate: 20%

-The University of Missouri-Kansas City School of Medicine offers a range of innovative healthcare programs in a learning environment that’s innovative and dynamic.
+Creating a dynamic and forward-thinking learning atmosphere, the University of Missouri-Kansas City School of Medicine provides an extensive selection of innovative healthcare programs.
 Medical programs offered include a B.A./M.D. program and an M.D. program.
 The school also offers graduate health profession programs in the Master of Science in Anesthesia and Master of Medical Science Physician Assistant program.
 Kansas City School of Medicine has a diverse range of degrees in clinical research and bioinformatics.
 The challenges faced by physicians and healthcare organizations today require versatile skill sets.
 All of the professors in these programs provide those skillsets needed to be successful.
 Faculty members are well-respected for their clinical expertise and academic pursuits.

 5. LSU Health Sciences Center New Orleans